 As a further example of transmutation, radioactive carbon may be produced by allowing the neutrons leaving the reactor to react with nitrogen in compound form.
-This reaction gives rise to carbon of mass 14 which is radioactive, and can be separated chemical-
+This reaction gives rise to carbon of mass 14 which is radioactive, and can be separated chemically from the nitrogenous compounds.
+Such radioactive carbon is suitable for medical and physiological uses as it may be incorporated in organic compounds and used as tracers in living organisms.
+Well 21 can also be filled with graphite blocks and the resultant pier projected upwardly through the top.
+The top of this graphite pier provides a strong thermal neutron source and such a pier is known as a thermal neutron column.

-It can thus be seen that the neutrons normally escaping from the reactors need not be lost, but can be put to work, and the neutrons escaping from the reactors 10 can be utilized to produce transmutations or isotopes from elements placed in, or surrounding all parts of the active portion of the reactor.
-For example, the number of neutrons radiated from the external surface of a uranium-graphite reactor when operating at ten thousand kilowatts power output in the form of heat, is approximately $1.8 \times 10^{16}$ neutrons per second.
+It can thus be seen that the neutrons normally escaping from the reactors need not be lost, but can be put to work, and the neutrons escaping from the reactors can be utilized to produce transmutations or isotopes from elements placed in, or surrounding all parts of the active portion of the reactor.
+For example, the number of neutrons radiated from the external surface of a uraniumgraphite reactor when operating at ten thousand kilowatts power output in the form of heat, is approximately 1.8×10^{16} neutrons per second.

-In utilizing the output of reactors, internal shafts such as shaft 26 and tube 109b play an important role.
+In utilizing the output of reactors, internal shafts such 40 as shaft 26 and tube 109b play an important role.
 They extend to the vicinity of the center of the reactors where the highest neutron densities exist, and intense neutron bombardment of materials inserted into the bottom of these shafts will take place, particularly at high reactor powers.
-Furthermore, the shafts act to collimate the fast neutrons released inside of the reactors and a high density collimated beam of neutrons emerges through the external aperture, projected outwardly.
-Such a collimated beam, having a far greater fast neutron density than any neutron beam heretofore produced, can be utilized outside of the pile for nuclear research in all of its aspects.
+Furthermore, the shafts act to collimate the 45 fast neutrons released inside of the reactors and a high density coilimated beam of neutrons emerges through the external aperture, projected outwardly.
+Such a collimated beam, having a far greater fast neutron density than any neutron beam heretofore produced, can be 50 utilized outside of the pile for nuclear research in all of its aspects.
 The number of neutrons escaping from these shafts is several times the number escaping over an area of the external surface of the reactors equal to the cross section of the shafts.

 In addition, extremely high energy gamma rays are emitted during nuclear fission.
-These rays also escape through the shafts to the exterior of the reactors and can there be used for taking radiographs through large castings, for example, with relatively short exposures, 40 during high power operation of the reactors.
-The neutrons coming from the reactors can be screened out of the gamma ray beam by the use of relatively thin sheets of materials having high neutron absorption cross sections without substantially reducing the gamma ray 40 intensity.
+These rays also escape through the shafts to the exterior of the reactors and can there be used for taking radiographs through large cast-60 ings, for example, with relatively short exposures, during high power operation of the reactors.
+The neutrons coming from the reactors can be screened out of the gamma ray beam by the use of relatively thin sheets of materials having high neutron absorption cross sections without substantially reducing the gamma ray intensity.
 In addition, a bismuth filter has been found to effectively reduce the gamma rays, without substantial interference with the neutron beam.
-Thus shaft 26 and tube 109b can be used either to produce a high intensity collimated neutron beam, or to produce a high 50 energy beam of gamma rays, as desired, both for use outside the reactors.
+Thus shaft 26 and tube 109b can be used either to produce a high intensity collimated neutron beam, or to produce a high energy beam of gamma rays, 70 as desired, both for use outside the reactors.